linlinger/Hackintosh-msi-gt-1763/README.md

 BCM94360HMB

 ## Read before install
+It's not recommended use clover for Big Sur Installations.
+You will meet different issues when installing Big Sur.
 You have to set boot mode to UEFI with csm or you will meet display issues

 # Working